SimonBiggs/scriptedforms-examples/pylinac.form.md

 ScriptedForms are created with a plain text file.
 Any editing of that plain text file will automatically update the displayed form.
 The plain text file for this form is found at [this link](../../edit/pylinac.form.md).
-Open that link up in another tab, edit some of the file contents and see the form update.
+Open that link up in another tab, edit some of the file contents, save the result by pressing `Ctrl + S`, and then see the form update.

 The Python goodie we will be focusing on in this form is PyLinac.